nakedbot/open-to/_posts/2017-10-15-improve-evidence-based-policy-making-in-Sub-Saharan-Africa.md

 # POSTS LIST on frontpage
 class:       "style3"                               # config bg-color to post list card (1 to 5)
 list-image:  "/assets/images/pic12.jpg"             # config image to post list card (1 to 15 are generic colors and will fit with anything used if no images can be found)
-description: Open Access helps patients take an active role in their treatment and speeds the search for cures.
+description: Training on open & reproducable research practices in Africa pave the way to better evidence-based policy making.

 # POST HEADER in this post
 header-image:             # config image to post header